Introduction

 MYCN takes part in three-dimensional networks of active promoters

 The effects of TFIIIC on the expression of E2F-dependent and neuronal genes correlate with its effects on the three-dimensional chromatin architecture (see Introduction).
 This raised the possibility that complex formation of TFIIIC similarly affects three-dimensional chromatin interactions of MYCN.
-To test this hypothesis, we used phosphorylated linker HiChIP (pLHiChIP), a modification of the HiChIP protocol, which identifies pairs of DNA loci that are brought into close spatial proximity by a specific protein (Figure S3A) (Mumbach, Rubin et al., 2016).
+To test this hypothesis, we used phosphorylated linker HiChIP (pLHiChIP), a modification of the HiChIP protocol, which identifies pairs of DNA loci that are brought into close spatial proximity to a specific protein (Figure S3A) (Mumbach, Rubin et al., 2016).
 We initially performed pLHiChIP for MYCN in SH-EP-MYCN-ER neuroblastoma cells (Figure 3A).
 ChIP experiments measuring the occupancy of multiple promoters bound by both MYCN and MYC showed that the chromatin association of MYCN is much greater than that of MYC, allowing analysis of MYCN function on chromatin with little interference from MYC (Figure S3B).
 Visual inspection of the MYCN pLHiChIP showed that thousands of pairs of MYCN binding sites are in close spatial proximity with each other (Figure 3A).
 Appropriate quality controls established the validity of these results: For example, the Hi-C module of pLHiChIP protocol yielded a high percentage of valid interactions pairs (Figure S3C, D).
 Relative to the Hi-C input, the MYCN HiChIP is strongly enriched for interactions that connected two MYCN-binding sites with each other, confirming the specificity of the signal (Figure S3E).

 MYCN is part of three-dimensional promoter hubs.